vadmium/python-altium/format.md

 * `|Text`: Special code “`~1`” starts a new line

 ## `|RECORD=29` (Junction) ##
-Junction of connected pins, wires, etc, sometimes represented by a dot
+Junction of connected pins, wires, etc, sometimes represented by a dot, but may not be displayed at all (configuration setting?)
 * `|INDEXINSHEET=-1`: Optional
 * `|OWNERPARTID=-1`
 * `|LOCATION.X|LOCATION.Y`